IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-hiding.md

 * `ColumnActionsComponent`

-Additional components and/or directives with relative APIs that were used:
+Additional components with relative APIs that were used:

 <!-- end: Blazor, WebComponents -->